News and Announcements

 Note that some student loan servicers previously eliminated from student loan programs in previous administrations have been reinstated.
 They are listed in an announcement on this page.
 Let the borrower beware!

 The student loan rate for 2017-18 was 4.49% for undergraduates and 7% for their parents.
-Those rates are likely to rise for the 2018-19 school year as interest rates generally rise in the economy.
-The student loan interest rate depends on treasury bill rates as of July 1, 2018.
+Those rates rose for the 2018-19 school year as interest rates increased.
+The student loan interest rate is based on treasury bill rates as of July 1st.
+The 2018-19 rates are 5.05% for undergraduate student borrowers and 7.6% for parent PLUS loan borrowers.

 In May, 2017 four student loan servicers previously barred from student loan collections were reinstated: